nxp-auto-goldvip/gvip/eth-gw/README.rst

 Both use cases can be run either in slow-path mode with Cortex-A53 cores handling the forwarding or in fast path mode on SJA1110A switch without any load on A53 cores.
+For the case of Cortex-M7 forwarding only the L3 option is available since the routing can be done only on IP level in the Autosar COM stack.

-GoldVIP provides scripts that can be used to measure performance in slow-path and fast-path mode for both UDP and TCP traffic generated with iperf3 from host PC.
+GoldVIP provides scripts that can be used to measure performance in slow-path and fast-path mode for both UDP and TCP traffic generated with iperf3(python for M7 use case) from host PC.
-Slow-path means the traffic is routed by Linux running on A53 cores.
+Slow-path means the traffic is routed by Linux running on A53 cores or AUTOSAR COM stack running on M7 cores.
 Fast-path means the data-path traffic is routed by PFE (Packet Forwarding Engine) or SJA1110 companion switch from the board.

 Prerequisites
 -------------

  - S32G-VNP-RDB2 board running GoldVIP images.
- - PC with 2 Ethernet ports, running Ubuntu 18.04 (with iperf3, minicom,
+ - PC with 2 Ethernet ports, running Ubuntu 18.04 (with iperf3, minicom, iproute2,
-   iproute2) or a built GoldVIP Docker image that already contains all the necessary tools.
+   python3) or a built GoldVIP Docker image that already contains all the necessary tools.

+.. _running_A53_slow_path:

-Running the slow-path use cases
+Running the A53 slow-path use cases
 -------------------------------

 1. Connect one host PC ETH port to the board's SJA1110A switch Port 2.